Sh*t TalksExplicit

 by Chicago Votes

 Sh*t Talks conversations feature young Chicagoans engaging in authentic conversations about issues impacting them and the city.
 They offer radical imagination, hope, and realness.
-They are available on YouTube, Spotify, Apple Podcasts, and chicagovotes.com.
+Watch on YouTube or listen wherever you stream your podcasts: linktr.ee/ChicagoVotes

 Podcast episodes